Bogdanp/personal-website/content/post/racket-foreign-callouts-to-swift.md

 ## Low Level Bits

-Swift has its own calling convention, but it supports declaring procedures as using the C calling convention via the `@convention(c)` annotation.
+Swift has its own calling convention, but it supports declaring procedures (but not closures) as using the C calling convention via the `@convention(c)` attribute.
 For example:

 ```swift
 var add1: @convention(c) (Int) -> Int = { x in x + 1 }
 ```

-This annotation makes it so that you can transparently pass such procedures around in places where you would normally store C function pointers.
+This attribute makes it so that you can transparently pass such procedures around in places where you would normally store C function pointers.
 In my case, though, I didn't want to have to write any C code to support this functionality.
-Instead, I needed to be able to get the raw pointer address of the procedures so that I could serialize it and send it (over the aforementioned pipes) to the Racket side.
+Instead, I needed to be able to get the raw pointer addresses of the procedures so that I could serialize them and send them (over the aforementioned pipes) to the Racket side.
 Thankfully, there is a way to do this in Swift, via `unsafeBitCast`:

 ```swift